NTUC Income Gro Capital Ease: 3-Year Endowment Plan with 1.96% p.a. Guaranteed Returns

 Do ensure that you’re adequately covered by having policies that meet your insurance needs.

-As this plan is available on a limited tranche and is of a first-come, first-served basis, please do not rush into it.
+Do note that this plan is available on a limited tranche and is of a first-come, first-served basis.

 Please don’t get it just because you’re feeling the FOMO (fear of missing out).